42null/Simplified-example-website-modifier-extension-template/README.md

 #  Simplified example website modifier extension template
 ## (Name very subject to change)

-A template extension made to make development of new client-side website HTML5 behavior extremely simple
+A template extension made to make the development of new client-side website HTML5 behavior extremely simple

 THIS PROJECT IS CONNECTED TO MY MULTI-PLATFORM EXTENSION GNERATOR APPLICATION AND RETURN-YOUTUBE-UI, UPDATES MAY TAKE TIME TO PROAGATE BETWEEN PROJECTS.